Madonna's 1990 conical bra and corset adorn 2014 Barbican season

 In May, Irish actress Fiona Shaw and British stage director Deborah Warner will give 22 performances of Irish author Toibin's stage adaptation of his Man Booker Prize-shortlisted novella "The Testament of Mary".

-Despite favourable reviews, it closed last May after only a short run on Broadway.
+Despite favorable reviews, it closed last May after only a short run on Broadway.

 (Writing by Michael Roddy; editing by Andrew Roche)